Turkey and Spinach Salad with Shira-ae

-If anyone knows me, they know I am not fan of turkey on Thanksgiving, because I often take the whole turkey and cook it multiple Japanese ways.
+If anyone knows me, they know I am not fan of turkey on Thanksgiving.
+Instead I often take the whole turkey and cook it multiple Japanese ways.
 Truthfully, I am only a fan of Thanksgiving turkey leftovers.
 You know what I mean, I love those sloppy turkey, stuffing, cranberry sauce and gravy sandwiches.
 I also look forward to pulling apart leftover breast and thighs meat to make a wonderfully light & satisfying Shira-ae.

 This recipe calls for using raw turkey or chicken but using leftover roasted turkey or chicken will work just as well (just skip the steps in the first paragraph of the “To make the Salad” method).
 In fact, this recipe is a weekly dish in my household for lunch.
 Sometimes we sub tofu for those times we are feeling meat free.